APS News | Research

 “How do they know not to bump into each other?” he asks.
 “What mechanisms do they use to identify each other? ...
 Learning as much as we can about how they fly and how they behave with each other — that’s really helpful.”

-Margaret Osborne is a freelance writer based in Utah.
+Margaret Osborne is based in Moab, Utah.